askmeegs/build-a-platform-with-krm/2-how-krm-works/partC-cymbal-bank.md

 ![cymbal arch](screenshots/cymbal-arch.jpg)

 Each Cymbal Bank service represents one Kubernetes workload.
-Like the nginx Deployment we saw in Part A, each Cymbal Bank service has its own Deployment, which runs its respective application server as a cntainer.
+Like the nginx Deployment we saw in Part A, each Cymbal Bank service has its own Deployment, which runs its respective application server as a container.
 Let's explore the KRM resources for the app.

 ### 1. **Copy the Kubernetes manifests** for Cymbal Bank into the `cymbalbank-app-config/` repo, which you cloned during setup.